(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, August 21, 2015)

 Agar’s other main argument against techno-optimism is “that technological progress comes with risks.”
 There are many unintended consequences of advancing technology, he says, and we can’t just assume that future generations will be able to solve the problems we leave them.
 We may even destroy ourselves.

 Agar is correct, new technology poses risks, but there is no risk-free way to proceed into the future.
-If we don’t pursue new technologies, then asteroids, nuclear war, environmental degradation, climate change or deadly viruses and bacteria will eventually destroy us.
+If we don’t pursue new technologies, then asteroids, climate change, nuclear war, environmental degradation, climate or deadly viruses and bacteria will eventually destroy us.
 We should not be reckless, but we should not be conservative either.
 For if we are too timid, we will die just as surely.
 In the end, only science and technology properly applied have the power to save us.